JamesRobertHugginsNgo/web-app-template/README.md

 	- Moves html files
 	- Build CSS files from Less files
 	- Build CSS files from SASS files
-	- Add prefix to CSS fules in the CSS files
+	- Add prefix to CSS rules in the CSS files
 	- ESLint JavaScript files
 	- Build the compatible version (using Babel) of the JavaScript files
 	- Build the ES6 module JavaScript files